hmrc/mobile-startup/docs/startup.md

 Retrieve startup information
 ----

-The response will include tax summary details, a flag to say if the tax credits window is open or closed, basic information about the user's help-to-save-account (if they have one) and any global feature flags for the application.
+The response will include a flag to say if the tax credits window is open or closed, basic information about the user's help-to-save-account (if they have one) and any global feature flags for the application.

 * **URL**